-- Reduce the amount of junk food and caffeine in your diet.
+- Reduce the amount of caffeine and junk food in your diet.

 - Get a pregnancy massage to prevent stress (we recommend five a week!)

-- Chat to your doctor or pharmacist about what medication are safe to take.
+- Chat to your doctor or pharmacist about what medicines are safe to take.

 - Keep warm.